folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 >
 >- Check that all peerDependencies are updated
 >- Check that `@folkehelseinstituttet/*` is already released if listed in peerDependencies
->- Check that the dependency matrix is updated, and has "Unreleased" as latest version.
+>- Check that the dependency matrix still is correct, and if it's updated since last release, that it has "Unreleased" as latest version.
 >- Check that the CHANGELOG.md is updated, and has "Unreleased" as latest version.
 >
 > If one or more of the checks above is not OK; create a branch, fix, and create a new pull request.